 - open science infrastructure.

-Likewise, the Regulation mandates open access to research (meta)data and other research outcomes.
+Likewise, the Decree mandates open access to research (meta)data and other research outcomes.
 For this purpose, researchers are required to develop a research data management plan and adhere to the FAIR principles and the principle of "as open as possible, as closed as necessary."
-The regulation outlines the procedures for the long-term preservation of research data and other research outcomes in repositories, as well as establishes citation guidelines.
-In terms of copyright for scientific publications, the Regulation addresses the management of these rights and specifies the permissible open licenses.
+The Decree outlines the procedures for the long-term preservation of research data and other research outcomes in repositories, as well as establishes citation guidelines.
+In terms of copyright for scientific publications, the Decree addresses the management of these rights and specifies the permissible open licenses.

 Rules on Doctoral Studies at the University of Ljubljana